 The organization has a Simple IRA plan which covers all eligible employees.
-The Organization's contributions to the plan is \$ 13,262 at June 30, 2022.
+The Organization's contributions to the plan is \$ 10,825 and \$ 13,262 at June 30, 2023 and 2022, respectively.

 NOTE 5 - LIQUIDITY OF ASSETS

 As part of the organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.